rh-mobb/documentation/content/rosa/cross-account-access-openid-connect/index.md

     EOF
     ```

-1. Verify the Pod is using the correct AWS identity, should be the role we created in our Spoke Account
+1. Verify the Pod is using the correct AWS identity

     ```bash
     oc exec -it my-application-ca -- aws sts get-caller-identity
     ```

+{{% alert state="success" %}}Should be showing the role we created in our Spoke Account{{% /alert %}}

 ## Stretch Goal

-Utilize the previously established custom OIDC provider to finalize the [AWS Secrets Experts Article](../aws-secrets-manager-csi/index.md), where the SecretManager secret is stored in your **Spoke Account**.
+Utilize the previously established custom OIDC provider to finalize the [AWS Secrets Experts Article](/experts/rosa/ecr-secret-operator), where the SecretManager secret is stored in your **Spoke Account**.

 ## Cleanup